abhishekweslee/Excel-Based-Tests/README.md

 Install the above requirements using pip

-The ExcelDoc.xlsx contains the test data with 10 differenet combinations
+The ExcelDoc.xlsx contains the test data with 10 different combinations

 The booking development code is with the name dev_bus_ticket.py